 - Enrolled at a post-secondary institution in a STEM-related discipline; returning to full-time studies after a period of summer employment

 - Can commit to a 16-week May to August paid work placement at one of our locations in Saskatchewan

 Hear from past AMP students

-To hear more about Thomas’ experience, watch the video below or read his blog post.
+To hear about Environmental Engineering student Thomas’ experience, watch the video above or read his blog post.

 Agriculture student Jaz shares his experience in the program.
 Read more.